The research activity of this Area is essentially focussed on the following thematic lines:

 - Epidemiological surveillance of prevalent and infectious diseases.

 - Nutritional epidemiology.

-Research in this Area requires the integration of the individual clinical experience, understood to be the skill acquired during clinical training and practice, with the best clinical and biological evidence, and with the study of the interaction with environmental factors.
+Research in this Area requires the integration of individual clinical experience, understood as the skill acquired during clinical training and practice, with the best clinical and biological evidence, and with the study of interaction with environmental factors.

 The guidelines for collective, community and individual action, both referring to prevention and treatment, constitute the basic objective which sustains action in Public Health, research in health services and Primary Care.